 Although one might be hamstrung by regional or state differences in Medicaid expansion and financial challenges, there are ways to join — or stay on — the rosters of those covered by health insurance plans.

-- Those who might lose eligibility for Medicaid or CHIP can apply for an ACA plan under its special enrollment period.
-There are rules and timelines for special enrollment periods, so it’s important to apply as soon as possible after your Medicaid or CHIP plan expires, advises Robin Townsend, ValuePenguin health insurance research analyst.
+- Those who are losing other coverage, such as an employer health insurance plan, Medicaid or the Children’s Health Insurance Program (CHIP), can apply for an ACA plan under its special enrollment period.
+There are rules and timelines for special enrollment periods, so it’s important to apply as soon as possible after your other coverage ends, advises Robin Townsend, ValuePenguin health insurance research analyst.

 - For those who have nongrandfathered health insurance coverage in the individual and small group market that’s out of compliance with certain specified market reforms, the Centers for Medicare & Medicaid Services (CMS) said in a March 23 memo that health insurers will be allowed to continue these policies for policy years beginning after Oct.
 1, 2022.
 This will remain in effect indefinitely until CMS announces otherwise.